jiyounglee/email-service/README.md

 ### How to Run the packaged application
 1. Clone this project
+2. Update API key for Send Grid and Mail Gun
-2. Run command using maven wrapper ./mvnw clean package
+3. Run command using maven wrapper ./mvnw clean package
-3. Run command java -jar target/{email-service-packaged-jar}
+4. Run command java -jar target/{email-service-packaged-jar}
-4. Send request to http://localhost:8080/ as described below
+5. Send request to http://localhost:8080/ as described below

 ### How to Run the using maven
 1. Clone this project
+2. Update API key for Send Grid and Mail Gun
-2. Run command using maven wrapper ./mvnw spring-boot:run
+3. Run command using maven wrapper ./mvnw spring-boot:run
-3. Send request to http://localhost:8080/ as described below
+4. Send request to http://localhost:8080/ as described below

 ## Usage
 ### URL